-Wisdom Teeth Extraction in Pasadena
+Wisdom Teeth Extraction Preserves Oral Health

 While extraction may not sound like a lot of fun, it's far better than the typical alternatives.
 Crowded teeth can misalign your bite, cause jaw pain, and lead to gum disease, causing dental problems for the rest of your life.
 Partially erupted wisdom teeth allow bacteria and germs to multiply, leading to infection or cyst formation; tumors may even grow on a trapped wisdom tooth.
-Impacted or partially erupted wisdom teeth may force entry, pushing up in whichever direction they find the most give: sideways, vertically, backward, forward.
+Impacted or partially erupted wisdom teeth may force entry, pushing up in whichever direction they find the most give: sideways, vertically, backwards, or forwards!
 They can become stuck while still fully encased in the jawbone (called a bony impaction), or prior to erupting through the gums (called a soft tissue impaction).
 Such impaction can cause pain, swelling, and infection.
 The good news is that extraction is a simple, routine surgical procedure that can usually be performed comfortably in one office visit.